Toglefritz/Launchpad/README.md

 Includes demonstration materials such as videos and screenshots to help you understand and use Launchpad effectively.

+### experiments/

+Tracks investigations into experiments conducted with the goal of improving the performance of the AI systems used by Launchpad.

 ### githooks/

 Includes Git hooks that help maintain high code quality and prevent accidental API key leaks.